 Client dietary needs — Each client can have one or more dietary needs on their profile (e.g., Vegetarian, Gluten-Free, No Beef).

-Automatic matching — When a meal is served that contains a dish triggering a client's dietary need, the system takes the configured action.
+Automatic matching — When a day, meal, or dish triggers a client's dietary need, the system takes the configured action.

 Two Substitution Actions